Follow TV Tropes

 Jane Gloriana Villanueva is a 23-year-old hotel worker studying to become a teacher.
 Although she's been dating Fair Cop Michael Cordero for the last two years, she has sworn to God and her grandmother Alba that she would save herself for marriage, much to the chagrin of her Glamorous Single Mother Xiomara.
 When not doting on her boyfriend, she spends time with her family, eating grilled cheese and watching telenovelas with her mother and grandmother.

-Then one day, when she goes in for a routine pap smear, a distracted doctor accidentally artificially inseminates Jane.
+Then one day, when she goes in for a routine pap smear, a distracted doctor accidentally artificially inseminates Jane, and Jane becomes pregnant.
 Oops.

 Now, the sperm belonged to Tall, Dark, and Handsome Rafael Solano, the new owner of the hotel at which Jane works, and with whom Jane shared a dizzying kiss five years earlier.
-It also turns out that because of chemotherapy Rafael underwent to fight cancer, he can no longer biologically father any children, putting pressure on Jane to keep the child.
-Also, the sample was meant for his wife, Gold Digger Petra, who had intended to use it to get pregnant so she can meet the duration clause of her pre-nuptials to make serious bank (5 years = 10 million dollars), though there's more to her than meets the eye.
+It transpires that chemotherapy treatments Rafael underwent to fight cancer have rendered him unable to biologically father children, and he pressures Jane to keep the child.
+Also, the sample was meant for his wife, Gold Digger Petra, who had intended to use it to get pregnant and make some serious bank, though there's more to her than meets the eye.

 The series is entrenched in a number of Soap Opera and telenovela tropes.
 However, it's also an Affectionate Parody and Decon-Recon Switch of said tropes, leading to a lot of subversions and twists.
 It also features an external Narrator (credited as "Latin Lover Narrator") who is practically a character in his own right.
 He provides infodumps, commentary, recaps, segues between flashbacks and the modern day, and occasional Lampshade Hangings or Deadpan Snarkery.
 Chyrons and captions help him keep the plot moving smoothly.